ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 2. **Document Retriever**
 3. **Document Reader (Question-Answering System)**

-Utilized resources such as LangChain’s open-source libraries to construct the system.
+Utilized LangChain’s open-source libraries to construct the system.

 ## Result Generation

-Executed the system on an unseen test set curated by the course staff to evaluate its performance.
+Executed the system on an unseen test set to evaluate its performance.

 ### Evaluation Metrics